0x2a-42/lelwel/README.md

 - **Right Recursive Forwarding:**

   The rule must consist of a top level alternation with at least one right recursive branch and at least one branch that references a rule.
-  A node in the syntax tree is only created if a right recursive branch is taken.
+  A node in the syntax tree is not created if a non-recursive branch is taken that consists of a single rule reference.

   **Example:**
   ```antlr